How much do we need to know about farm animal intelligence?

 I realized in that moment how hard it must be on my husband because, when we process chickens for our meat a couple of times a year, he bears the brunt of the responsibility.
 He is kind, respectful, quick, and clean, but he is still killing those chickens for our food.
 It’s hard on him.

-It made me wonder: how much do we need to know about animal intelligence?
+It made me wonder: How much do we need to know about animal intelligence?

 I’ve been thinking about this for many months and have come to just one conclusion—maybe we just need to know enough that we start treating our animals better.